-- 32.1 If this Agreement has a cumulative value that meets, or exceeds, one million dollars, the Agency certifies that is it not a "Scrutinized Company" pursuant to Section 287.135(2), Florida Statutes.
-A "Scrutinized Company" is a company that is: - (a) on the "Scrutinized Companies that Boycott Israel List", created pursuant to Section 215.4725, Florida Statutes, or is engaged in a boycott of Israel; - (b) on the "Scrutinized Companies with Activities in Sudan List" or the "Scrutinized Companies with Activities in Iran Petroleum Energy Sector List", created pursuant to Section 215.473, Florida Statutes; or - (c) engaged in business operations in Cuba or Syria.
+- 32.1 By executing this Agreement, the Subrecipient certifies that it is eligible to bid on, submit a proposal for, or enter into or renew a contract with the County for goods or services pursuant to Section 287.135, Florida Statutes. - 32.2 Specifically, by executing this Agreement, the Subrecipient certifies that it is not on the Scrutinized Companies that Boycott Israel List, created pursuant to Section 215.4725, Florida Statutes, and that it is not engaged in a boycott of Israel. - 32.3 Additionally, if this Agreement is for an amount of one million dollars (\$1,000,000) or more, by executing this Agreement, the Subrecipient certifies that it is not: - a.
+On the "Scrutinized Companies with Activities in Sudan List" or the "Scrutinized Companies with Activities in the Iran Petroleum Energy Sector List," created pursuant to Section 215.473, Florida Statutes; or - b.
+Engaged in business operations in Cuba or Syria.